 Have a plan for babies and small children who can't get out of the house on their own.
 Identify who will get each child out of the house.

 Teach children how to respond to a smoke alarm.
 Teach them to "get low and get out."
 Teach them to never go back into the house.

 Install sprinkler systems.

 Develop a fire escape plan with your family and practice fire drills.
-Make certain everyone knows 2 escape routes out of every room.
-Identify an outside meeting place
+Make certain everyone knows two escape routes out of every room.
+Identify an outside meeting place.

 Keep and maintain your fire extinguishers.

 Lower the setting on water heater thermostats to 120°F or below to prevent scald burns.

 Bathe children with their backs to the water faucets so they can't accidentally turn on the hot water.

 Never leave a child or children alone in a bathtub, even for "a few seconds."

 Install anti-scald devices in water faucets and shower heads.